Membership and Organization

 - Be first aid and CPR certified and record all other club members who hold certifications.

-- Return all completed informed consents to Competitive Sports office
+- Return all completed visiting patron/team informed consents to Competitive Sports office (building 72, room 282A).

-- Financial (these will vary depending on each club’s financing needs; see Financing section in the Sport Club Handbook)
+These will vary depending on each club’s financing needs; see Financing section in the Sport Club Handbook.